 2. The Dominicans.
 The Order, whose true name was Order of Preachers (Ordo Praedicatorum) was founded by St. Dominic (1170-1221) in 1216 in response to the growing threat of the Albigensian heresy in southern France.
 Unlike the Franciscans who merely preached for sinners to do penance, St. Dominic and his companions - who have been referred to as “Dominicans” since the foundation of their Order - were to preach (explain and defend) the faith for the salvation of souls.
 Their preaching was, therefore, more doctrinal than moral.
 However, since the heretics were averse to the luxurious lifestyle of many of the clergy, the Dominicans, like the Franciscans, adopted a life of apostolic or evangelical poverty to make their preaching more effective.
 In their work of controlling the spread of heresy the Dominicans used a powerful spiritual weapon: they promoted devotion to the Mother of God, which later evolved into the practice of reciting the Rosary.
 The success of the Dominicans in stopping the spread of heresy was accompanied by phenomenal growth.
 By the time of St. Dominic’s death in 1221, there were already sixty Dominican houses in eight provinces.

 Like the Franciscans the Dominicans also have a Second Order, which initially consisted of women converted from the Albigensian heresy, and who lived in communities as cloistered nuns.
 The Second Order still exists today and their members should be distinguished from the many Dominican sisters who are not cloistered nuns.
 The members of the Second Order live a secluded life of prayer and contemplation.
-On the other hand, Dominican sisters who are not cloistered nuns belong to the first division of the Third Order, and are referred to as Regular Tertiaries.
+On the other hand, Dominican sisters, who are not cloistered nuns, belong to the first division of the Third Order, and are referred to as Regular Tertiaries.
 They also live in communities, wear an external habit, observe daily regular observances in addition to their religious vows, but they also live an active life of charity rather than a purely contemplative life of prayer.
 They mostly work in schools, but they may also work in orphanages or anywhere they are called by charity to devote their time.
-The Third Order, like the Franciscan Third Order, has a second division, called the Secular Tertiaries, who are also associated with the Order, but who live individually in the world as they strive to live the Dominican way of life.
-Recently there has been a preference in the Dominican family to use the term “lay fraternities” and “lay Dominicans” in lieu of calling them “secular third order” or “secular tertiaries.”
+Like the Franciscan Third Order, the Dominican Third Order has a second division, called the Secular Tertiaries, who are also associated with the Order, but who live individually in the world as they strive to live the Dominican way of life.
+Since the twentieth century there has been a preference in the Dominican family to use the term “lay fraternities” and “lay Dominicans” in lieu of calling them “secular third order” or “secular tertiaries.”
 The terms "first," "second" and "third" orders have now been abandoned in favor of simply referring to these communities as "branches" of the big Dominican family.
 Lay Dominicans pray the Rosary daily, and at least the morning and evening prayer from the Divine Office.
-They usually wear a discrete identifying pin, a small scapular concealed in their clothing, but not a formal religious habit.
+They usually wear a discrete identifying pin, or a small scapular concealed in their clothing, but not a formal religious habit.

 As in the Order of St. Francis many saints and theologians have come from the Dominican family.
 Among them was Saint Thomas Aquinas, a Doctor of the Church, who contributed greatly in theology.
 Among the lay Dominicans was St. Catherine of Siena, another Doctor of the Church, who influenced the Pope to return to Rome after the papacy had been in exile at Avignon, France, for 27 years.
-Both Saint Catherine of Siena and Saint Martin de Porres were lay Dominicans.
-Although many pictures and statues of Saint Catherine depict her with the habit of the third order regulars, she was actually a lay Dominican.
+Unlike Saint Martin de Porres, who was a cooperator brother in the First Order, Saint Catherine was actually just a lay Dominican.
 She worked and lived in her own home, not in a convent.
-Likewise, St. Martin de Porres was often thought to be a cooperator brother in the First Order, but he was actually just a lay Dominican, not a member of the First Order.
-See St. Martin de Porres.

 3. The Carmelites.
 There is an old tradition that traces the history of the Carmelites to a group of Crusaders who lived as hermits on a mountain-ridge in Palestine, known as Mount Carmel.
 However, the whereabouts of the Carmelites began to appear in historical records, particularly in papal bulls, only in the thirteenth century when many of them had already left the Holy Land and migrated to Europe and England.
 St. Simon Stock, although not the original founder of the Carmelite group, was its first Master General in Europe.
 It was under his leadership that the Church began to regard the Carmelites as a mendicant religious order rather than simply an order of hermits.